 First dimension: the unstable regions.
-The fact that countries are negatively affected by the problems arising from the unstable states around them is called by some political science writers "bad neighborhood instability."5 According to this view, instability becomes contagious when opposition groups successfully begin introducing and promoting hostile ideas across borders that directly challenge the established social narratives of a host nation by calling into question national identity and state legitimacy.
-In a related manner, Luisa Blanco and Robin Grier state that countries in "conflict regions" may be exposed to "bad neighborhood problems such demands generate.
+The fact that countries are negatively affected by the problems arising from the unstable states around them is called by some political science writers "bad neighborhood instability."
+According to this view, instability becomes contagious when opposition groups successfully begin introducing and promoting hostile ideas across borders that directly challenge the established social narratives of a host nation by calling into question national identity and state legitimacy.
+In a related manner, Luisa Blanco and Robin Grier state that countries in "conflict regions" may be exposed to "bad neighborhood balance between the demands of many actors and the problems such demands generate.
 It is very difficult to strike such a balance, but Türkiye is one of the rare countries that has taken active steps to balance opposing destabilizing internal tensions within its neighboring states while protecting its internal national interests.
 As it continues its operations against the PKK in northern Iraq, it follows the masked activities of its Syrian extension and informs both its Western allies and Russia.
-No other state in the world has had to ensure border instability" because certain states use refugees/illegal immigrants to intentionally violate and delegitmatize borders while making territorial claims and also by enabling terrorist groups to use their territory as a base to launch cross-border attacks.6